datacamp-content-public/courses-m23-summer-prep-programming/chapter12.md

 `@instructions`
-Sum up all the even numbers in a list.
+Sum up all the even numbers in a given list.

 `@hint`